sandeepsalwan1/AiMessage/project_config.md

 * Special handling was added for conversations with fewer than 3 messages to avoid misleading analysis.
 * Fallback UI components were created for loading states and error conditions.
 * The toggle button allows users to hide the sentiment analysis if they prefer not to see it.
+* Enhanced emotional detection with expanded keyword lists for better sensitivity to emotional phrases.
+* Added special handling for concerning phrases to ensure proper sentiment classification.
+* Improved recommendation messages to be more specific and contextual.
+* Full 0-100 scale sentiment scoring is used throughout the application.

 ---